shaked32003/Traffic-sign-classification-PyTorch/README.md

 Now I assumed that a fine tuning technique should be performed on some of the last layers of the convolution. after examining the amount of layers on which the fine tuning technique should be performed
-As a limiter for lowering the value of lr = 0.0001 in order to get small fluctuations in the weights, I got excellent results for fine tuning for the last 2 convolution layers with an accuracy percentage of 94.21% and a zero loss value
+As a limiter for lowering the value of lr = 0.0001 in order to get small fluctuations in the weights, I got excellent results for fine tuning for the last 2 convolution layers with an train accuracy percentage of 94.21%,test accuracy of 90.43 and a zero loss value

 <img width="706" alt="צילום מסך 2022-09-25 ב-1 04 18" src="https://user-images.githubusercontent.com/96596252/192120243-4a9ed827-9679-4306-bb04-e591a3ad2628.png">